Terasology/Gooey/README.md

 The material and texture assets are named based on the [HTML Color Names](https://htmlcolorcodes.com/color-names/) of the respective color code of the color used in the texture.

 ## MawGooeys

-The MawGooey gLTF model can be referenced in prefabs
+The MawGooey glTF model can be referenced in prefabs

-The Gooey gLTF model can be referenced in prefabs with a `skeletalMesh` as `MawGooey:mawgooey`.
+The Gooey glTF model can be referenced in prefabs with a `skeletalMesh` as `MawGooey:mawgooey`.
 ```json5
   "skeletalmesh": {
      "mesh": "MawGooey:mawgooey"